WEEK 4: PARTY IN THE ELECTORATE

 residents nationally, while Republicans had a 58-35% advantage among rural

-Virginia and Texas.
+34% of rural residents (CNN exit poll).
+These urban-rural differences are especially evident in states like Virginia and Texas.
 What kind of area do you live in, and do you see these

 patterns existing in your state?